Kim, Bashaw win New Jersey primaries for Senate seat held by embattled Menendez

 President Joe Biden and Trump, already their parties’ presumptive nominees, both won in New Jersey on Tuesday.

-Jessica Dunlap, a spokesperson for the effort, said the goal was to send a message to Biden over his policies toward the war in Gaza.

-A similar effort in Michigan this year yielded two delegates, against 115 for Biden.

-New Jersey voters were also picking House candidates, with some of the most closely watched races having some tie to Menendez.
+New Jersey voters also picked House candidates, with some of the most closely watched races having some tie to Menendez.

-The contest in the 3rd District, which Kim represents and is leaving to pursue the Senate seat, was between Democratic Assembly colleagues Herb Conaway and Carol Murphy.

-In the 8th District, Democratic Rep. Rob Menendez — the senator's son — was seeking reelection against Hoboken Mayor Ravi Bhalla, who sought during the campaign to link the incumbent to his embattled father.
+In the 8th District, U.S. Rep. Rob Menendez, his son, won his Democratic primary over Hoboken Mayor Ravi Bhalla.

+Rob Menendez said Bhalla’s heavy focus on his father showed he was afraid to take on the congressman directly.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct the outcome of the 3rd District race.